junkdog/embedded-graphics-unicodefonts/tools/bdf-atlas-converter/README.md

 ## FontAtlas integration with embedded-graphics-unicodefonts

-The tool generates code that integrates with the main crate's `FontAtlas`:
+The tool generates code that that the creates a `MonoFont` using the `FontAtlas` type for glyph mapping.
+Example generated code:

 ```rust
 // Generated atlas module example